Schniz/remastered/packages/docs-site/docs/1_Concepts/2_sessions.md

 ## Cookie-based sessions

-Cookie-based session allows you to persist the entire session inside the request/response cookies.
+Cookie-based session allows you to serialize the session into an encrypted [cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).
 There are advantages for this method, as it does not require any persistent storage services like databases or caches like Redis — and works great in production.

 The main disadvantage is that cookies are usually maxed-out at 4kb, which means your session storage has a low budget.